 Bodo von Billerbeck, Senior Applied Scientist, Microsoft

-Unnikrishnan Thoombayil Asokan, PhD Candidate, Microsoft Research Centre for SocialNUI, The University of Melbourne
+Unnikrishnan Thoombayil Asokan, PhD Candidate, School of Computing and Information Systems, The University of Melbourne

 Krishnan, U. (2018) Design and Evaluation of Query Auto Completion Mechanisms.
 In The 41st International ACM SIGIR Conference on Research & Development in Information Retrieval (SIGIR '18).
 ACM, New York, NY, USA, 1463–1463.
 DOI: 10.1145/3209978.3210227

 Krishnan, U., Moffat, A. & Zobel, J. (2017) A Taxonomy of Query Auto-Completion Modes.
 In Proceedings of the 22nd Australasian Document Computing Symposium, 7–8 December 2017, Brisbane, Australia.
 DOI: 10.1145/3166072.3166081